Aims and Scope

 Submission of Manuscripts

-All manuscript submitted to the journal must comply with these instructions.
-Failure to do so will result in the return of the manuscript and possible delay in publication.
+All manuscripts submitted to the journal must comply with these instructions.
+Failure to do so will result in the manuscript's return and possible publication delay.
 Manuscripts should be written clearly and neatly so that they are intelligible to the professional reader who is not a specialist in a particular field.
 Where contributions are judged as acceptable for publication on the basis of scientific content, the Editor or the Publisher reserve the right to modify typescripts to eliminate ambiguity, repetition, etc. If extensive alterations are required, the manuscripts will be returned to the author for revision.
-At this time, the ethnobiological society of Indonesia will cover the entire publication fee and there will be no charge.
+At this time, the ethnobiological society of Indonesia will not cover the entire publication fee anymore, and there will be a charge.

-Papers are accepted for publication in the journal on the understanding that the content has not been published or submitted for publication elsewhere.
+Papers are accepted for publication in the journal because the content has not been published or submitted for publication elsewhere.
 This must be stated in the cover letter.
-The cover letter must also contain an acknowledgement that all authors have contributed significantly, and that all authors are in agreement with the content of manuscript.
+The cover letter must also acknowledge that all authors have contributed significantly and that all authors agree with the content of the manuscript.

 The manuscript should be electronically submitted via Open Journal Systems, http://jte.pmei.or.id/index.php/jte/login